ZheikoN/octanewear_race_team/README.md

 ## User Experience (UX)

 - ## User stories
-    - first time visitor goals
+    - First Time Visitor Goals
         1. As a first time visitor, I want to be drawn into the website and immediatelly understand how to navigate
         2. As a first time visitor, I want to be able to read what this website is about
         3. As a first time visitor, I want to have option to follow and see results of the team that I am visiting